 The idea is to help the senior with memory problems to read what to do and where things are.

-Alexa and Google Home To The Rescue
+Alexa and Google Home To Remind Them Of Tasks

 Many have seen this very funny SNL skit on seniors attempting to use Alexa.
 Although they are exaggerating the issues (for comedy) the truth is that learning to use technology is not an easy task for the elderly.
 Who knows what WE will be having problems with as we get older!